Ferdinand Georg Frobenius: Biography

-Ferdinand Georg Frobenius was born on 26 October 1849 in Charlottenburg, a suburb of Berlin from parents Christian Ferdinand Frobenius, a Protestant parson, and Christine Elizabeth Friedrich.
+Ferdinand Georg Frobenius was born on 26 October 1849 in Charlottenburg, a suburb of Berlin, from parents Christian Ferdinand Frobenius, a Protestant parson, and Christine Elizabeth Friedrich.
 He entered the Joachimsthal Gymnasium in 1860 when he was nearly eleven.

-In 1867, after graduating, he went to the University of Göttingen where he began his university studies but he only studied there for one semester before returning to Berlin, where he attended lectures by Kronecker, Kummer and Karl Weierstrass.
+In 1867, after graduating, he went to the University of Göttingen, where he began his university studies.
+However, he studied there for only one semester before returning to Berlin, where he attended lectures by Leopold Kronecker, Ernst Kummer and Karl Weierstrass.
 He received his doctorate (awarded with distinction) in 1870 supervised by Weierstrass.
 His thesis was on the solution of differential equations.
-In 1874, after having taught at secondary school level first at the Joachimsthal Gymnasium then at the Sophienrealschule, he was appointed to the University of Berlin as an extraordinary professor of mathematics.
-Frobenius was only in Berlin a year before he went to Zürich to take up an appointment as an ordinary professor at the Eidgenössische Polytechnikum.
+In 1874, after having taught at secondary school level — first at the Joachimsthal Gymnasium, then at the Sophienrealschule — he was appointed to the University of Berlin as an extraordinary professor of mathematics.

+Frobenius was in Berlin only a year before he went to Zürich to take up an appointment as an ordinary professor at the Polytechnikum, today's ETH Zurich.
 For seventeen years, between 1875 and 1892, Frobenius worked in Zürich.
 It was there that he married, brought up his family, and did much important work in widely differing areas of mathematics.

-In the last days of December 1891 Kronecker died and, therefore, his chair in Berlin became vacant.
+In the last days of December 1891, Kronecker died, and therefore his chair in Berlin became vacant.
 Weierstrass, strongly believing that Frobenius was the right person to keep Berlin in the forefront of mathematics, used his considerable influence to have Frobenius appointed.
 In 1893 he returned to Berlin, where he was elected to the Prussian Academy of Sciences.